hagankj/Team-3-Repo/README.md

 **Fama-French CSV:** Downloaded and read in data directly a CSV of the Fama-french factors.<br>

 We were able to gather all the data in one place.
 When we started joining the tables together we ran into multiple data formating issues particuarly with the dates.
-After spending some time correcting the problems with the dates and data formats, we were able to join the tables togeher.
-Ultimatly we decided to look for a faster and simpler methdo of gathering the data.
+After spending some time correcting the problems with the dates and data formats, we were able to join the tables together.
+Ultimatly we decided to look for a faster and simpler method of gathering the data.

 See *data_cleaning* file in the repo.